KieranBest/Final-Year-Project/Documentation.md

 >
 > ![Multiple Sharp Keys](/images/milestone1.4.png)

 After that, a keyboard produces sound so that was the logical next step.
 This was done by firstly creating an oscillator that produces a tone when any key is pressed and stopping the sound once the note is removed.
-After that calculating a frequency based on the note number to attain specific note tones.
+After that calculating a frequency based on the note number to attain specific note tones (Music and Coding, 2022).
 This was done by the following script:

 ```JavaScript
   window.AudioContext = window.AudioContext || window.webkitAudioContext